 How to Get There

-While there are several routes and trails that lead to the B29 ‘Overexposed’ Crash Site, the easiest and quickest way is to get to Snake Pass Summit and walk from there.
+While several routes and trails lead to the B29 ‘Overexposed’ Crash Site, the easiest and quickest way is to get to Snake Pass Summit and walk from there.

-The B29′ Overexposed’ Crash Site is less than a 3km walk from Snake Pass Summit.
-I’ll take you through the walk details further down the article.
+The B29′ Overexposed’ Crash Site is less than a 3-km walk from Snake Pass Summit.
+I’ll provide the walk details further down the article.

 Best Time to Visit